 - opiates (morphine and codeine)

-Alcohol intake should be limited or eliminated completely since it can be a trigger for urticaria.
+Alcohol intake should be limited or eliminated completely since it can be a trigger for UP.

-Ninety percent of all cases affect only the skin (Ritambhra et al. 2001).
+Most cases of UP affect only the skin.
 Cases where UP affects other organs are generally found in older children and adults.